routegy/routegy-docs/app/docs/how-to/capture-rating-review-feedback.md

 <CaptionedImage
   src="/images/how-tos/capture-rating.png"
-  alt="Star rating pattern"
-  width="85%"
+  alt="Routegy app with a star rating component with three stars selected" width="85%"
 />

-## Recommend?
+## Recommendation survey example

-This pattern snippet would capture a boolean `recommend` value using two radio buttons labeled as "Yes" and "No" (mapped to true and false values respecitvely).
+This pattern captures a boolean `recommend` value using two radio buttons labeled as "Yes" and "No" (mapped to `true` and `false` respecitvely).

 ```yaml
 recommend: